junit-pioneer/junit-pioneer/CONTRIBUTING.md

 or fast-forward merges.
 This was deemed acceptable in order to achieve the other points, particularly the last one.

-Closes #30, #31 / #40
+Closes: #30, #31
+PR: #40
 ```

-(This is not entirely true - the guideline for location of the issue and pull request numbers was later changed, so in the original message, they appear in a different place.)
+(The actual message is slightly different because the guideline for location of the issue and pull request numbers was later changed and the example above was updated to reflect that.)

 ## Adapting to Upstream Changes